Yacht makers hope disco decks will help them cast off at London Boat Show

-It’s all about new markets and tastes in Asia and Latin America at the cavernous exhibition centre in the east of the city.
+It’s all about new markets and tastes in Asia and Latin America at the cavernous exhibition center in the east of the city.

-A 40-m (130-ft), 16.5-million-pound ($27 million) super yacht and the presence of Olympic gold medallist/America’s Cup sailor Ben Ainslie are among the main attractions expected to lure some 100,000 enthusiasts to the show.
+A 40-m (130-ft), 16.5-million-pound ($27 million) super yacht and the presence of Olympic gold medalist/America’s Cup sailor Ben Ainslie are among the main attractions expected to lure some 100,000 enthusiasts to the show.

 Not all the boats there will be extravagant; the Boat Show also still caters to family budgets.